 Majors in English Education complete coursework strategically selected to support their successful work in teaching literature, reading, writing, rhetoric, linguistics, English as a Second Language, special needs instruction, educational technology, and more.
 These studies prepare our graduates to be contemporary experts: professionals who constantly and continuously learn and grow so that they are successful teachers who know how to teach English “of and with the times.”
 Our students learn both traditional practices and state-of-the-art methods and approaches to teaching high school English, and use their knowledge in balanced ways to prepare all students they work with for success in and after high school.

-Program completion leads to a Bachelor of Arts in Curriculum and Instruction as well as qualification for admission to our Master’s with Initial Certification (MIC) Program in Secondary English Language Arts, Grades 8-12.
+Program completion leads to a Bachelor of Arts in Education as well as qualification for admission to our Master’s with Initial Certification (MIC) Program in Secondary English Language Arts, Grades 8-12.
 For more information about the MIC program and becoming a state-certified high school teacher, please see our Master’s with Initial Certification Program.

 Our English Education Program Faculty includes active professionals from within the College of Education, faculty from the University community and practicing teachers from the Bluegrass area.
 Our leadership community includes high school English Department Chairs, National Board Certified classroom teachers, and university experts in English, Writing/Rhetoric/Digital Literacies, and Education.